Hibou57/External-Programs-ST3/README.md

 Future versions will probably just had two new options to the list of the possible argument to pass to the program:

- * file as URI
+ * file as URI;
- * file as URI with a fragment and/or range identifier
+ * file as URI with a fragment and/or range identifier.

 License